-This beautiful park’s former 81-year-old pool has been replaced with an exciting new aquatic complex with something to appeal to everyone.
+This beautiful park’s features an exciting aquatic complex with something to appeal to everyone.
 There’s a spray playground for kids of all ages, in-pool basketball and volleyball for some cool competition, lap lanes for getting in a daily swim workout, and of course, the signature “lazy river” that inspired the re-naming of this fabulous destination as “The Brook.”

 But traditionalists take heart - the classic, Tudor-revival style bathhouse still stands majestically at the head of the center and the two pavilions at each end of the pool area have been restored to maintain the vintage look.
 Enjoy the view from our new in-pool benches or find a cool, shady spot under a tree.

 Tibbetts Brook Park is one of the first parks developed by Westchester County.
 This 161-acre park offers many recreational activities throughout the year and hosts ethnic celebrations, fairs and festivals during the summer months.